pkhuong/pkhuong.github.io/source/_posts/2025-08-14-monoid-augmented-fifos.markdown

 Let's see what happens when we bound that fraction to at most 1.

-The goal is clearly to minimise the size of the staging list in order to ensure \\( \\# \texttt{staging} \leq \\# \texttt{old_excretion}. \\)
+The goal is clearly to minimise the size of the staging list so as to ensure \\( \\# \texttt{staging} \leq \\# \texttt{old_excretion}. \\)
-We should thus promote the whole ingestion list to staging as soon as the suffix product is fully computed (once the write cursor is at or left of the oldest value in the excretion list).
+We will thus promote the whole ingestion list to staging as soon as the suffix product is fully computed (once the write cursor is at or left of the oldest value in the excretion list).

 We want to keep the staging-to-old-excretion (ingestion to excretion) ratio to at most 1:1, so we must advance the suffix sum by at least one value whenever we push a new value to the ingestion list.
-This guarantees that, by the time the suffix sum is fully recomputed, the ingestion list is never bigger than the new excretion list.
+This guarantees that, by the time the suffix sum is fully recomputed, the ingestion list is never longer than the new excretion list.

 Starting from this initial state (with total product `a!c * staging_product * ingestion_product`, i.e., `a!c * d!f * g!k`)